Many startup founders struggle with raising funds for their ideas.

 The most significant difference between an MVP and a prototype is that the MVP is the first version of your actual product idea (albeit with limited features), while a prototype is just the first draft of your proof of concept, and is usually discarded after testing.

-Another challenge many startups come up against is product/market fit.
+Another challenge many startups face when learning how to build an MVP is identifying product/market fit.
 Just because an idea seems cool in theory does not mean it will be successful in practice.
-This is something that Shaked and Gilad discovered when they launched their restaurant research mobile app, Botnim.
+This is something that Shaked and Gilad discovered when they launched theirrestaurant research mobile app, Botnim.

 Their initial market research involved speaking to restaurant owners and diners and asking their opinion on the app.
 However, this was not sufficient: they said that people who ate at restaurants generally aren’t overly bothered about what they eat, and the people that tend, doesn't tend to eat out as often.
 They failed to recognize and drill down into their target audience, resulting in an MVP that fell flat.